mmrobins/Ruby-GitHub-Pull-Request-Email-Bot/README.md

 Make sure you have the following gems installed:

   * HTTParty
+  * Pony

-Should be as simple as running `gem install httparty`.
+Should be as simple as running `gem install httparty pony`.

 Copy `config.sample.yaml` to `config.yaml`, and edit to taste.